Noahscratch493/editablescratch/README.md

    - You can fork this repository to your GitHub account or download the latest release as a ZIP file.

 2. **Open the Project:**
-   - Navigate to the project folder and open the `index.html` file in your preferred text editor (e.g., Visual Studio Code, Sublime Text, Notepad++).
+   - Navigate to the root of EditableScratch and open the `index.html` file in your preferred text editor (e.g., Visual Studio Code, Sublime Text, Notepad++).

 3. **Edit the Branding:**
    - Locate the placeholder text labeled "Put Name Here" within the HTML file.
 Replace this text with your desired branding.